 - Maintain a network of alumni who are willing to speak with, or even offer positions to, current students.

 You can also always network with individuals in your social circle who have career aspirations similar to your own in order to develop professional connections and get insider tips.
 If you have a friend who has already interned at a social-impact organization, ask what her organization typically looks for in an intern.

 Some questions you might ask include:

 - What kind of experience or skills do they seek?
 This allows you to both emphasize the relevant skills you already have, as well as work on expanding your skill set and experience in the future.
 For instance, if the internship includes managing a website and you’ve never worked with Wordpress before, a good place to start is by finding a free online tutorial or YouTube video to walk you through the basics.

 - Who is the best person in the organization for me to contact about an internship?
 If your friend is comfortable with it (and has a good reputation at the organization), you can ask her to make a connection between you and the hiring manager.

 - What is the application process like?
 The application process is different for every organization, and doing your research will give you more time to prepare yourself and your materials.
 If your friend had to submit a writing sample for her role, chances are you will, too—and having that information in advance will let you carefully select and edit your best work ahead of time.

 - What assignments were you given?
-Maybe you’ve never had a social-impact internship before—but you may very well have already worked on a project similar to what they’d ask of you!
-If your friend was asked to write frequently, emphasize your writing skills and previous papers you’ve written in class; if she was often involved in collaborative projects, play up your experience working in groups at school and other activities.
+Maybe you’ve never had a social-impact internship before—but you may very well have already worked on a project similar to what they’d ask of you.
+If your friend was asked to write frequently, emphasize your writing skills and papers you’ve written for class; if she was often involved in collaborative projects, play up your experience working in groups at school and other activities.

-And of course, sites like Idealist Careers provide free guidance on the job search for people at all stages in their social-impact career.
+And of course, sites like Idealist Career Advice provide free guidance on the job search for people at all stages in their social-impact career.